OSCode-Community/OSCodeCommunitySite/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to Meshery!
+Thank you for contributing to OSCodeCommunitySite!

 Contributing Conventions: